Demonik-Argo23/Proyecto-DAW/README.md

 ## Notes

 - All passwords are securely hashed using bcrypt.
-- The backend and database are fully containerized; data persists in Docker volumes.
+- The backend, frontend, and database are fully containerized; data persists in Docker volumes.
-- You can extend the system to support ticket booking and more advanced features.

----